PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Appendix

-Figure~\ref{fig:guidance_time} compares our model with a variant that includes guidance steps during denoising iterations.
+\paragraph{Results} Figure~\ref{fig:guidance_time} compares our model with a variant that includes guidance steps during denoising iterations.
 Overall, guided-sampling enhances the quality of initial trajectories (black dots represent \ourmethod{} without guidance, and gray dots represent \ourmethod{} with guidance).
-For example, the success rate of the denoised trajectory before optimization reaches 92.8\% in Level 4, compared to 51.1\% for \ourmethod{} without guidance.
-However, incorporating guidance requires gradient evaluations for the costs at each diffusion iteration, resulting in computational overhead.
-In Level 3, this overhead accumulates to an average of 0.38 seconds, indicating that the added cost of guidance steps may occasionally degrade performance within a given time frame.
-Despite this, guidance generally improves performance across Levels 1-4 in terms of all three metrics: success rate, collision rate, and penetration depth, given the same number of trajectory optimization iterations.
+For example, the success rate of the denoised trajectory before optimization reaches 92.8\% in \level{4}, compared to 51.1\% for \ourmethod{} without guidance.
+However, incorporating guidance requires evaluating cost gradients at each diffusion iteration, resulting in computational overhead.
+In \level{3}, this overhead accumulates to an average of 0.38 seconds, indicating that the additional cost of guidance steps may occasionally degrade performance within a given time frame.
+Despite this, guidance generally improves performance across \level{1-4} in all three metrics: success rate, collision rate, and penetration depth, given the same number of trajectory optimization iterations.

 We also report the effects of guidance on variants of our model in Figure~\ref{fig:guidance_ablation}.
-Performance across all baselines improves when guidance steps are applied compared to the original results in Figure~\ref{fig:ablation}.
+Consistent with the results in Figure~\ref{fig:guidance_time}, performance across all baselines improves when guidance steps are applied compared to the original results in Figure~\ref{fig:ablation}.
 Notably, the success rate gap between \ourmethod{} and its variants widens with the application of guidance.
-For instance, across Level 1-4, the gap between \ourmethod{} and the closest baseline (\textit{Point-Cloud Conditioning}) increases from 2.4\% to 4.0\%.
+For instance, across \level{1-4}, the gap between \ourmethod{} and the closest baseline (\textit{Point-Cloud Conditioning}) increases from 2.4\% to 4.0\%.
 As \ourmethod{} generates higher-quality initial trajectories with smaller penetration depths, spurious collisions are resolved with just a few guidance steps, leading to greater success rate gains compared to the ablations of \ourmethod{}.